-Are you reading for Thanksgiving?
+Are you ready for Thanksgiving?
 Having a plan makes the day a little less harried.
 These Preparation Tips and this 2022 Printable Thanksgiving Planner will help you have a relaxed and stress-free day.

 Do you hear it?

 Luckily, he doesn’t have GPS and won’t ask for directions, so he’ll be driving around for a few minutes more before he actually pulls into your driveway.

 But in any event, you need to get your Thanksgiving Planning in gear.

 A Thanksgiving Planner will make the big day a little smoother:

 Some of these are affiliate links and I will earn a small commission off of the sale of these products, but the price you are charged is not affected.
 You can see my full disclosure policy here.

 Nail down your guest list…how many guests will be joining you for Thanksgiving?